Shōji Kawamori: Personal life

 Shoji Kawamori was born in Toyama, Japan in 1960.
 Later in his youth he attended Keio University in the late seventies and in the same years as Macross screenwriter Hiroshi Ōnogi and character designer Haruhiko Mikimoto, where they became friends and founded a Mobile Suit Gundam fan club called "Gunsight One", a name the group would use years later during the development of the fictional world of the Macross series.

+Kawamori jokingly claimed that his preference from designing mecha stemmed from his experience of playing with Fischertechnik construction blocks given to him by his father during his youth.
+The prohibitive expensiveness of the toys left him with a limited supply of blocks, which encouraged him to take advantage of their numerous articulation points to create individual designs with multiple variations.

+Career

-Anime creation and production
+Anime creation, production, and promotion

-Shoji Kawamori occasionally used the alias Eiji Kurokawa (黒河影次 Kurokawa Eiji) early in his anime career when he started as a teenage intern at Studio Nue and worked as an assistant artist and animator there during the late seventies and early eighties.
+Shoji Kawamori started his anime career as a teenage intern at Studio Nue, working as an assistant artist and animator during the late seventies and early eighties.
+He occasionally used the alias Eiji Kurokawa (黒河影次 Kurokawa Eiji) in his early work.
 Later in his career Kawamori created or co-created the concepts which served as basis for several anime series such as Super Dimension Fortress Macross, The Vision of Escaflowne, Earth Maiden Arjuna, Genesis of Aquarion, Macross 7, Macross Frontier, and Macross Delta.
 His projects are usually noted to contain strong themes of love, war, spirituality or mysticism, and ecological concern.
 Kawamori is currently executive director at the animation studio Satelight.

+Kawamori is the current president of the Anime Tourism Association, an organization dedicated to promoting tourism to Japan driven by interest in anime and manga.
+He was appointed to the position on October 8, 2024, succeeding Gundam creator Yoshiyuki Tomino, who had previously held the position since ATA's foundation in 2016.